Let AI agents complete setup wizards, OAuth flows, and interactive installers autonomously.

 Built for agents

 Go-based PTY bridge allocates a real pseudo-terminal.
 Programs that check isTTY, render @clack/prompts menus, or use raw mode all work correctly.
+Output is returned as clean text with ANSI codes stripped — ready for agents to parse.

 No native deps, no Python, no Docker.
 Just npx noninteractive and it works.
 Ships cross-compiled binaries for macOS and Linux.